saddle

 The Trip and The Route

 The Trail Riders of the Wilderness was the highlight of the summer at Mt.
 Whitney Pack Trains.
-It was the last Sierra trip of the season before heading back to school.
+It was the last High Sierra trip of the season before heading back to school.
 Unless there was an unusually heavy snow the previous winter the route was always the same and something everyone always looked forward to.
 This was an all expense paid trip sponsored by the U.S. Forest Service during which Mt.
 Whitney Pack Trains provided guests with any and everything they needed, with the exception of their clothes and bedroll.
 What a trip it was!
 We always had upwards to 20-25 people on the trip which always made for wrangling fun, since many of the riding horses were provided by Thacher School out of Ojai, CA. Those horses had no experience in the Sierra backcountry and often were rebels with a cause of their own!

 Heading out of Carroll Creek we first made camp at Overhaulster Meadow, a short distance from Golden Trout Camp.
 We then either headed up Cottonwood Creek past Cottonwood Lakes or crossed over the creek and went up past lower and upper South Fork Lakes.
 The trail then took us past High and Long Lakes and over New Army Pass down to Middle Rock Creek for our second camp.
 We then packed down Rock Creek, over Guyot Summit and Guyot Flat to a wonderful camp at Lower Crabtree Meadows in the shadow of the western face of Mt.
 Whitney.
 From Crabtree Meadows we packed north on the John Muir Trail across Sandy Meadow and Wallace Creek to Wright Lakes were we had a real "High Country Camp" just below Wright Lakes and Mt.
 Tyndall.
 Perhaps the most spectacular alpine glow sunsets I have ever seen have been at this campsite.
 With an unobstructed view of the Great Western Divide and the highest peaks of the Eastern face of the Sierra Nevada, it is without a doubt, a most incredible view, as you can see from the picture above.
 From Wright Lakes we backtracked down the John Muir Trail to Upper Crabtree Meadows just below Mt.
 Whitney.
-The next day had us going up over Trail Crest at 13,777 ft. and down past Consultation and Mirror Lakes to make camp at Outpost Camp.
+The next day had us going up over Trail Crest at 13,600 ft. and down past Consultation and Mirror Lakes to make camp at Outpost Camp.
 Those guest which wished to go to summit of Mt.
 Whitney on horseback headed up to the top while we packers went down the pass to set up camp.
 The last day was an easy jaunt from Outpost Camp past Lone Pine Lake down to the corrals and pack station at Whitney Portals.

 The highlight of the Trail Riders Trip was the sumptuous dinner which we all had in Lone Pine the evening after getting out of the mountains.
 What a time of reminiscing it was, exchanging addresses, making lifelong friends, dancing the evening away with the guests and sleeping in late the following morning.
 Those are times I shall never forget.
-Lawyers, teachers, government workers, policemen, private business owners, and homemakers etc., from children in the teenage years to people in their 70s and 80s, the Trail Riders of the Wilderness was always a memorable experience for guest and packer alike.
+Lawyers, teachers, government workers, policemen, private business owners, and homemakers etc., from children in the teenage years to people in their 70s and 80s, the Trail Riders of the Wilderness was always a memorable experience for guests and packers alike.

 1995 Mt.
 Whitney Packer's Reunion